Pivoting with Purpose: Introducing Tool-Driven Development (TDD) with PicoCLI

 Our Tool-Driven Development approach provided several critical advantages:

-Rapid Prototyping: New hypotheses or process tweaks translated into commands within minutes or hours.
-We quickly added options to existing commands or created new ones to test scenarios like different "loop policies" for screens.
+Rapid Prototyping: New hypotheses or workflow adjustments were translated into executable commands within minutes or hours.
+We extended existing commands with new options or introduced new ones to quickly test alternative configurations and processing strategies.

 Immediate Feedback & Progress: CLI tools became our "visible output."
 Instead of abstract discussions, we could demonstrate direct execution, like "Run this command, and here's the immediate result."
 This built trust and accelerated validation.